RohithVarmaGaddam/SER502-Spring2020-Team23/README.md

 Requires Python 3.6 to be installed on the computer.

+Requires the package PLY.
+Install using the following command

+>> pip install ply

 ## Build & Run

 To run the your code written in ACE,switch to the folder **src** and use the following command in a terminal or command prompt (Windows).